top of page

 What To Do When You Get To Oslo

-Considering most of the Norse flights will end up in Oslo, you may be wondering what to do when you get there.
+Considering many of the Norse flights will end up in Oslo, you may be wondering what to do when you get there.

 I suggest spending two or three days in Oslo exploring things like the Polar Ship Fram museum, driving around the Fjord towns, or discovering the food scene.